xwmario/Warez/README.md

 # Warez
-The list is the biggest [Warez](http://anonym.es/?https://en.wikipedia.org/wiki/Warez_scene) overview around the Warez topic on the entire internet!
-It contains links to Warez related topics, discussions, tools etc. and provides some background information about the scene.
+The list is the biggest [Warez](http://anonym.es/?https://en.wikipedia.org/wiki/Warez_scene) overview list on the entire internet!
+It contains links to Warez related topics, discussions, tools etc. It also provides some background information about the scene.

 ## Disclaimer
-**Me (myself and I) nor GitHub supporting warez (!) - we're not responsible for external links or their content!
-If you dislike the information the list provides then contact the website owner/webmaster/hoster directly and fill a DMCA request.**
+**GitHub and I do not supporting warez (!) - we're also not responsible for external links or their content!
+If you dislike the information this list provides then please contact the website owner/webmaster/hoster directly and fill a DMCA request.**

 ### Why was this overview page created?
 * Research reasons!